gitlabhq/gitlabhq/.gitlab/issue_templates/Doc Review.md

 ## Details

-Notes or questions for technical writer:
+Context, questions, or other notes for technical writer:

 1.